top of page

 about.

-I am a moral, legal, and political philosopher and a postdoctoral research associate with the Center for the Philosophy of Freedom at the University of Arizona.
+I am a moral, legal, and political philosopher, an Assistant Professor in the Department of Philosophy at the University of Arizona, and a core faculty member in the Center for the Philosophy of Freedom.
 I completed my Ph.D. at the University of Southern California in 2023, where my dissertation was chaired by Jonathan Quong and Mark Schroeder.

-My current research focuses on the question how we should respond to harm and the threat of harm.
-I'm particularly interested in understanding the mechanics by which our rights against harm can be modified or suspended --- and applying these insights to important social and political institutions, including war, criminal law, immigration law, and tort law.
+My current research focuses primarily on the ethics of preventing, distributing, punishing, and compensating for harm.
+I'm particularly interested in understanding the mechanisms by which our moral rights against harm can be modified or suspended --- and applying these insights to important social and political institutions, including war, policing, immigration, criminal law, tort law, and contract law.

 projects.